Entr0pyGh0st/PCR_optimisation/README.md

 instance.savetoDirectory() # generates a "year_month_date - Results Folder" in curdir and saves results as sobol1.csv

 # sobol1.csv is a 16 column file, 12 for the DOE factors, 4 for the PCR result types.
 Rows are the DOE test conditions followed by the respective 4 PCR results.
+# sobol1.csv can also be a 12 column file with just the DOE factors if you dont instance.RUN()
 ```

 Data Importing - Using a saved dataset: